 |2.
 Electrolyte Energy Formula contains the electrolytes you need to keep muscles from cramping.
 A great pre- and post-workout addition!|

 |3.
 Make sure you take a vitamin B-6 supplement; B-6 helps to escort magnesium (an important muscle-relaxing electrolyte) and other electrolytes into the muscles.|

 |4.
 Stay hydrated and stretch tight muscles regularly.|

 1. Get your thyroid gland and vitamin D levels checked.
 Thyroid problems and low vitamin D can cause muscle cramping.

 2. If you’re taking an acid blocking drug for reflux, consider a reflux natural treatment.
 Acid reflux drugs inhibit your body's ability to absorb minerals, which are needed for proper muscle function!

-3. Eating plenty of leafy greens, nuts, seeds, and other vegetables will supply you with a constant supply of electrolytes.
+3. Eating plenty of leafy greens, nuts, seeds, and other vegetables will provide you with a constant supply of electrolytes.

-These problems are typically caused by an imbalance in electrolytes, or the specific minerals (and other nutrients) that help the muscles to relax, after they contract or tighten.
+Muscle cramps are typically caused by an imbalance in electrolytes, or the specific minerals (and other nutrients) that help the muscles to relax after they contract, or tighten.